- Equity management explained for founders

 - Liquidity events and equity management

-- How to start managing your company’s equity
+- How to get started with equity management

-Giving employees equity is more than a perk—it’s an investment in your company’s success.
-But with this particular investment comes the obligation to track and manage the equity you’ve distributed.
+Giving employees equity is an investment in your company’s success.
+But with this particular investment comes the obligation to track and manage the equity you’ve awarded.

 What is equity management?